 What is a KPI?

-A KPI (key performance indicator) is a measurement of value that manufacturing companies typically identify and track to determine how they are performing in a particular area of operations.
-KPIs are ideally presented in a dashboard format, giving the user the ability to quickly answer questions like, “How are we are doing?” and “What is causing performance issues”?
-Think of KPIs as a company or department’s scoreboard showing how well the team is playing in the game.
+A KPI (key performance indicator) is a measurement of value that can be quantitative or qualitative in nature.
+Manufacturing companies typically use and track KPIs to determine how a particular area of operations is performing.
+KPIs are ideally presented in dashboard format, giving decision makers the ability to quickly answer the questions like, “How are we are doing?” and “What is causing performance issues?”
+Think of KPIs as a company or department’s scoreboard for how the team is playing the game.

 Every company is different and, in my experience, so are its KPIs.
-KPIs are limited by the software system the company uses, though.
-Companies typically manage performance based on what they can track—if a company does not have sophisticated software systems, the default KPI becomes “dollars” (e.g. dollars shipped this day, week, month, etc.).
-With more sophisticated software comes the ability to measure things at a more granular level.
+What’s important to know is that KPIs are limited by the software systems the company uses to manage and track them.
+More specifically, if a company does not have sophisticated software systems, the default KPI becomes “dollars.”
+For example, dollars shipped on a specific day, week, month, etc. More sophisticated software offers the ability to measure things at a more granular level.

 What manufacturing KPIs should I consider?